COVID-19 Vaccination + Booster

-The COVID-19 booster vaccination is being rolled out across Scotland.
+The COVID-19 first, second and booster vaccinations are being rolled out across Scotland.

 COVID-19 Booster appointments